Asymptotic condition numbers for linear ordinary differential equations: the generic real case: The norms and

-We can assume (see Propositions 22 and 25 of Appendix A in \cite{M0}) to have a Jordan basis for the matrix $A$ such that: for any $j\in\{1,\ldots,q\}$, \begin{itemize} \item if $ \Lambda_j$ is single real, then $v^{(j)}$ and $w^{(j)}$ are real vectors; \item if $\Lambda_j$ is single complex, then
+We can assume (see \cite{M0}) to have a Jordan basis for the matrix $A$ such that: for any $j\in\{1,\ldots,q\}$, \begin{itemize} \item if $ \Lambda_j$ is single real, then $v^{(j)}$ and $w^{(j)}$ are real vectors; \item if $\Lambda_j$ is single complex, then